What is the value of Accreditation? What is in it for my agency?

-The Commission on Fire Accreditation International (CFAI) will provide your agency the accreditation model, various accreditation publications and trainings, and access to experienced peer assessors.
+The Commission on Fire Accreditation International (CFAI) will provide your agency with the accreditation model, various accreditation publications, and access to experienced mentors and peer assessors.
 Your agency, however, will have to do the work.
-We promise it’s worth it.
+We promise, it’s worth it.

 Working towards, achieving, and maintaining accreditation:

 - Provides greater community alignment.

 - Facilitates input from and builds positive relationships with labor.